lablup/backend.ai-manager/README.md

 ### Sorna Manager

-It routes initial kernel creation requests from the front-end services to agent instances with available capacity.
+It routes initial kernel creation requests from front-end services to agent instances with available capacity.
 It also monitors the overall resource capacity in the cluster.

  * Python package name: `sorna.manager`